CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ### So what is an environment then?

 Sometimes different applications require different versions of the Python packages than the one you've been using and this is where a Python environment comes in handy.
 An environment (or a conda environment specifically, which we'll discuss later) is a directory that contains a specific collection of python packages and their different versions that you have installed.
-There are 2 most popular tools to set up yur environment:
+There are 2 popular tools to set up your environment:

 1. Pip: a tool to install Python software packages only.